Easy Carrot Cake

-Here’s what you’ll need to make this healthy carrot cake recipe:
+Here’s what you’ll need to make this easy carrot cake recipe:

-• Baking powder, baking soda, and eggs – They help the cake rise.
+• Baking powder, baking soda, and eggs – They help the cake puff up as it bakes.

 • And sea salt – To make all the flavors pop!